 Name Box is the box located on the topmost left side of the Excel Sheet, right in front of the Formula Bar like the picture below.

-- Firstly, write the references of the cells you want to select in the Name Box.
-Differentiate them using commas(,).
-Eventually, the cells will be selected automatically.
-You can select both adjacent and non-adjacent cells in this way.
-Here, we have selected B7, C5, A7, D4, and E9.
+- Enter the references of the cells you want to select in the Name Box.
+Differentiate by using commas(,).
+The cells will be selected.
+You can select both adjacent and non-adjacent cells.
+We have selected B7, C5, A7, D4, and E9.

 Read More: Select All Cells with Data in a Column in Excel (5 Methods + Shortcuts)